 12H.
-Kingswood Road, Merton, London.
+Kingswood Road, London Borough of Merton, London.
 Located on a small roundabout at the junctions of Kingswood Road, Wilton Grove, Wilton Crescent and Sherwood Road is a tall steel pole supporting two Group 'AL' Bi-Multi ESLA directional lanterns on rather plain outreach brackets.
 The two lanterns that were selected when this road was built in the 1930s would have been chosen as the most suitable types for lighting the junction mouths of the four roads (and public footpath) that terminate at the roundabout; thus, one of the lanterns (lighting Wilton Grove and Wilton Crescent) is a two-way design, and the other (lighting Kingswood Road, Sherwood Road and the footpath) is a three-way design.
 Both feature quite sharp directional angles, owing to the equally sharp angles of the junction approaches.
 Fellow collector Simon Cornwell features this installation on his website; however, since the pictures there were taken, the conduit attached to the outside of the pole, along with the fuse box, have been removed, suggesting that the installation is no longer operational.
 It may have been retained in a non-operational state, owing to the roads being situated within a Conservation Area.

 As well as supporting the brackets for the two lanterns, signs indicating the directions of three of the roads are installed too.